smenjas/science-notes/on-the-method-of-theoretical-physics.md

 reality starts from experience and ends in it.
 Propositions arrived at by purely logical means are completely empty as regards reality.
-Because Galileo saw this, and particularly because he drummed it into the scientific world, he is the father of modern physics-indeed, of modern science altogether.
+Because Galileo saw this, and particularly because he drummed it into the scientific world, he is the father of modern physics—indeed, of modern science altogether.

 If, then, experience is the alpha and the omega of all our knowledge of reality, what is the function of pure reason in science?